kubecost/docs/getting-started.md

 ## <a name="custom-prom"></a>Custom Prometheus & Grafana

 Using your existing Grafana & Prometheus installation is supported in our paid offering today.
-This is not currently included in our free tier because of several nuances required in completed this integration successfully.
+This is not currently included in our free tier because of several nuances required in completing this integration successfully.
 Please contact us (team@kubecost.com) if you want to learn more!

 ## <a name="basic-auth"></a>Basic auth Ingress example